- $59,318 Young Child Falls In Open Elevator Shaft

 If you have discovered construction defects in your home, it is important to act quickly to protect your investment and to safeguard your family’s health and safety.
 The first step is to speak with an experienced Charleston construction law attorney.
 Your lawyer can advise and assist you in seeking compensation for your damages.

-Call us at (843) 882-5005 to schedule a free consultation with no time limit.
+Contact us by calling (843) 882-5005 to schedule a free consultation with no time limit.
 When we represent you in a construction defect matter, we can deal with the contractor on your behalf and take your case to trial if necessary to recover compensation.
 We work on a contingency fee basis, which means you pay us no fees until we win a recovery for you.